openconnectivityfoundation/raml2doc/README.md

 - file draft3.json and/or draft4.json not found by the tool (executable)
   These files should be placed on the disk by the tool.
   If this does not happen, then download them from the raml2doc folder and put them in the same directory as the exectuable.
+  (part of github)
 - placed all raml and json files in 1 directory (same dir as executable) this is due to that during verification the current directory is used by the tool. no other directories are being searched if an include file exist.